-Tight times may influence how we perceive othersNovember 28th, 2012 in Psychology & Psychiatry /
+Tight times may influence how we perceive othersNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 From the playground to the office, a key aspect of our social lives involves figuring out who "belongs" and who doesn't.
 Our biases lead us—whether we're aware of it or not—to favor people who belong to our own social group.
 Scientists theorize that these prevalent in-group biases may give us a competitive advantage against others, especially when important resources are limited.